Where Students are Co-Architects of Their Education

 Giftedness is not part-time for Logan students.
 Rather than providing short term enrichment opportunities, Logan creates a space where gifted students’ needs can be identified and met by expert teachers, and where they can find a community of peers that understands and supports them.
 A student’s individual interests are the driver of their learning and through self-directed units of study, our students are the heroes of their own education stories.

-How does individualized learning and collaboration intersect?
+How do differentiated learning and collaboration intersect?

 How do you teach literacy in math, reading and writing?

 Logan teachers build a toolbox of resources for their classrooms.
-This allows them to create an individualized curriculum for each student centered on the unit topic chosen by the student.
+This allows them to create differentiated curriculum for each student, centered on the unit topic chosen by the student.
 The units are thoughtfully designed in partnership with the student to be a rich, multidisciplinary experience.
 Students are supported to cultivate a wide range of academic, interpersonal, and intrapersonal skills.
 Students build their academic skills through meaningful, hands-on experiences within their classroom communities.
 Teachers design and lead small groups to develop and build on the literacies while embracing the higher order thinking of analyzing, evaluating and creating.

 How do Logan students do when they leave Logan?